ayr-ton/awesome-geek-podcasts/README.md

 * [Syntax FM](https://syntax.fm/) - A Tasty Treats Podcast for Web Developers.
 * [Sysadministrivia](https://sysadministrivia.com/) - Linux, Lagers, and Late Nights.
 * [Syscast Podcast](http://podcast.sysca.st/) - Talking Linux, open source, web development and system administration (DevOps).
-* [Talking Code](http://www.talkingcode.com/) - Short expert interviews that help you _decode_ what developers are saying.
 * [Talking Kotlin](http://talkingkotlin.com/) - A bimonthly podcast on Kotlin and more hosted by Hadi Hariri.
 * [Talking Machines](http://www.thetalkingmachines.com/) - Talking Machines is your window into the world of machine learning.
 * [Talk Python to Me](https://talkpython.fm/) - Weekly podcast (30 minutes) that covers a wide array of Python topics.